antonsynd/sidewinder/README.md

 # sidewinder

-A Pythonic language that compiles to WASM via LLVM IR
+Sidewinder is a statically-typed Pythonic language that targets LLVM IR.